2020PB/police-brutality/all-locations.md

 ### Woman arrested and pepper sprayed after yelling at police | August 6th

-Footage shows a woman yelling at police in the street.
+Footage shows a woman yelling at police in the street near the Penumbra Kelly building.
 After about a minute, police tell her to get off the street, then arrest her.
 While she is being held down, another officer pepper sprays her.

 tags: arrest, less-lethal, pepper-spray, protester, spray

 id: or-portland-247

-geolocation:
+geolocation: 45.5230061, -122.6149833

 **Links**